MAY 19th, 2022

 The investor prospectus

-Purpose of Offering Memorandum
+Purpose of an Offering Memorandum

 This benefits investors in several ways: